 The river of forgetfulness

-I go by Lethe online, and you can usually find me at Amassment, the shrining community, as well as on Tumblr these days.
-My other haunts include the following, though I mostly use them to keep track of things I am into, rather than to communicate:
+I go by Lethe online.
+My haunts these days include the following, though I mostly use them to keep track of things I am into, rather than to communicate:

 My interests have largely remained the same since childhood: manga (among my most prized belongings is my manga collection), video games (mainly JRPGs and visual novels), reading and writing, whether it's abstract journal entries, fandom musings or analyses.
 Nothing makes me feel as enriched as digging up information, analyses, interpretations and critical evaluations on things that I love, which is also why I have a particular fondness for multi-layered works of fiction.
 I approach everything that I consume with the intention to express my thoughts on it in words, as I believe that it is my writing and the matters that I care about that truly show who I am as a person.
 To me, shrines are where all these things converge.